gangmuk/gangmuk.github.io/_posts/2025-07-12-analysis-on-various-overload-control-systems-and-their-limitations.md

 ### Request Processing Time Breakdown

-When a request is processed by a server, it goes through various stages that can be categorized into four different types of times, Running, Runnable, Non-runnable, Context Switch, and GC Suspended.
+When a thread is processed by a server, it goes through various stages that can be categorized into five different types of times a thread can be at a given time, Running, Runnable, Non-runnable, Context Switch, and GC Suspended.

-In goroutine example, I try to map those goroutine states to times.
+Let's map each goroutine state to time category.

 | Time Category | Goroutine State | Example Scenario | Is Included in Go Runtime Scheduling Latency |
 |---------------|-----------------|------------------|---------------------------|